JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

 ### 4. `drasil-printers`: Duplication in printers and high coupling

-**Duplication**: In the first section, we discussed duplication across the languages.
+**Duplication**: In the first section, we discussed duplication across our mathematical expression languages.
 This includes in `drasil-printers` where we have renders for each of our 3 expression languages into the printing-focused expression language (again, this code has significant duplication).
 However, if you look at any of the output formats between the renderers, there is also duplication that begs someone to mine through it and de-duplicate it.
 For example, Markdown rendering could be better shared between Jupyter and the Markdown renderer.

-**High coupling**: As a package, `drasil-printers` seems to be highly coupled with the needs of our other packages, but not quite in the right way, as a library of tools at their disposal, but as a series of modules that are perhaps better placed within the coupled libraries.
+**High coupling**: As a package, `drasil-printers` seems to be highly coupled with the needs of our other packages, but not quite in the right way, as a library of tools at their disposal.
+Rather, excluding the generic printing languages, `drasil-printers` is more of a series of modules that are better placed within the coupled libraries.

 The names of modules would make one think they are made for generic use.
 However, looking at them in vacuum (including dependencies), it contains features that `drasil-docLang` and `drasil-code` specifically depend on that they should be doing instead.
-That is, for Drasil, as an SCS generator, all of these files exist for good reason, but the library is highly coupled with by other packages.
-For example...
+That is, for Drasil, as an SCS generator, all of these files exist for good reason, but the library is highly coupled with all other packages.
+For example:

 1. The [`.dot` file
    renderer](https://github.com/JacquesCarette/Drasil/blob/5ab30a2ba1915b17d9102ff6c86d28eb212512e2/code/drasil-printers/lib/Language/Drasil/DOT/Print.hs#L31-L65)